 Competence and culture.
 Smart TVET institutes need to build a culture of continuous innovation, a culture of conduct in the digital environment, a culture of lifelong learning.
 Learners, teachers and all staff have the necessary digital competencies to do their jobs well.

 - Internal institutions.
-The system of regulatory documents, report forms, economic and technical norms, salary and bonus regimes in the TVET institutes must be consistent with the method of operation of the smart TVET institutes.
+The system of regulatory documents, report forms, economic and technical norms, salary, and bonus regimes in the TVET institutes must be consistent with the method of operation of the smart TVET institutes.
 In other words, the smart TVET institutes need to design a regime and regulations system suitable for the data and connection-based operation method.

 - Good technology infrastructure.
 In a smart TVET institute, it is obvious that good data and connection capabilities should be invested.
 This topic will be mentioned later in this report.